 - Put walking shoes in the car and go for a walk on the way home from work.

-- Looking at drinking more water, place an app on your phone to remind yourself to drink.
-To start drinking more water start with having a glass before each meal and coffee break.
+- If you are looking at drinking more water, place an app on your phone to remind yourself to drink.
+To start drinking more water, start with having a glass before each meal and coffee break.

-- Wanting to read more, think about something you do daily which you can attach reading a chapter of a book.
+- Wanting to read more, think about something you do daily, which you can attach to reading a chapter of a book.
 Your prompt to get your book and read could be putting the kettle on for afternoon tea.
+Get a reading tracker to help you track the books you read.

 For me reading time is when I come in at the end of the day.
 I make a cup of tea and read a chapter of a book or at least 10 pages.